Steiger04/iro.js/README.md

 Similar to `color:change`, except this event is only fired when the color is changed with the user's **mouse or touch input**.

-Callbacks for this event recieve the same values as `color:change`, and it is also safe to modify the `color` object within callbacks for this event.
+Callbacks for this event receive the same values as `color:change`, and it is also safe to modify the `color` object within callbacks for this event.

 ##### `input:start`